 Note that if you arrive in Kunming, Wuhan or Xiamen, you can’t leave the city you’ve stopped in.
 Instead, if you land in Qingdao or Chengdu, then you can’t leave their respective provinces (which are, in order, Shandong and Sichuan).

 Therefore, if for example you stopover in Kunming, you cannot go beyond Kunming municipality limits, while if, for example, you stopover in Qingdao, you cannot beyond Shandong Province limits (or else you risk ending up in big trouble in the event you’re stopped by the police).

 In which Chinese cities can I get a visa exemption for a maximum 72 hours?

-Beside Shanghai, Hangzhou and Nanjing (which allow a 144 hours visa exemption), transit without a visa is permitted for a maximum of 72 hours only if you stopover in one of the following cities:
+Beside the cities and Provinces that allow a 144 hours visa exemption, transit without a visa is permitted for a maximum of 72 hours only if you stopover in one of the following cities: